rickscode/Gemini-CLI-Context-Engineer/README.md

-# Gemini CLI Context Engineer
+# Context Engineering for Gemini CLI

 A comprehensive template for getting started with Context Engineering - the discipline of engineering context for AI coding assistants so they have the information necessary to get the job done end to end.